 No, you don't.

-So, eating three cookies and three pieces of chocolate isn't a binge; instead, it's a totally welcome way to get together those at least 2500 calories.
+So, eating three cookies and three pieces of chocolate isn't a binge; instead, it's a totally welcome way to get together those at least 2500 calories a day.
 But you don't have to binge (the real, hard core, eat-until-my-buttons-pop-and-hate-myself-for-the-entire-week) to recover.

 You can eat your 2500 calories in much better way – by eating a lot of calorie dense foods in reasonable amounts, without making yourself physically sick!
 Dietary fat is a great way to increase your calories without much effort.
 Keep reading…